Ponce/slackbuilds/system/mediaextract/mediaextract.rst

   mediaextract --formats=all,-tracker data.bin

+*[1]* NOTE: 'text' format might detect too much bogus text in UTF-16 or UTF-32 encodings.
+I recommend to use 'utf-8' or 'ascii' instead, if you can.

-*[1]* WARNING: Because MP1/2/3 files do not have a nice file magic, using the 'mpg123' format may cause *a lot* of false positives.
+*[2]* WARNING: Because MP1/2/3 files do not have a nice file magic, using the 'mpg123' format may cause *a lot* of false positives.
 Nowadays MP3 files usually have an ID3v2 tag at the start, so using the 'id3v2' format is the better option anyway.